 If a suppression is stored in a separate, non-compiled file, sometimes called a “sidecar file,” kind is "suppressedExternally", and location.physicalLocation specifies the location of the suppression within the sidecar file.
 The sidecar file might even be another SARIF file.

 If a suppression is stored in a database, kind is again "suppressedExternally", and and location.physicalLocation might specify the URI of a query that returns the database information that describes the suppression.

+guid property

+A suppression object MAY contain a property named guid whose value is a GUID-valued string (§3.5.3).

+NOTE: This can be used, for example, to link a suppression object in a SARIF file to suppression information in a result management system’s database.

 codeFlow object